Scott Wilson (ice hockey): Charlotte Checkers

 On July 19, 2022, Wilson was re-signed to a one-year contract extension to continue with the Charlotte Checkers for the 2022–23 season.

-HC Vityaz
+KHL

 Before returning for a second season with the Checkers, Wilson opted to terminate his contract in order to sign a one-year contract with Russian club, HC Vityaz of the KHL, on August 16, 2022.